25th Feb, 2022

 According to Jayant Kshirsagar, Senior VP Marketing, Markets & Markets, “Data decay not only impacts the prospective customer base but also has repercussions on the existing customers.
 It limits a company’s ability to communicate and support its customers’ needs effectively.
 This inability reduces customer satisfaction and increases customer support costs.
 Furthermore, the opportunity to cross-sell and upsell to the existing customers is also lost.”

 Data maintenance is an ongoing process where enterprises must regularly clean their databases.
-It must be integrated with the marketing outreach programs.
+It must be integrated with the customer outreach programs.
 Enterprises must implement a marketing program that continuously engages and clean the data as part of the process.
-It is imperative for organizations to develop a robust data nurturing program that leverages AI and machine learning algorithms to augment and clean their contactable database as part of the program.
-Furthermore, Enterprises must collaborate with their data partners to continuously renew and enrich the existing databases.
+It is imperative for organizations to develop a robust data nurturing program that leverages AI and machine learning algorithms to augment and clean their contact database as part of the program.
+Furthermore, Enterprises must collaborate with their database service providers to continuously renew and enrich the existing databases.
 It is also necessary that companies follow stringent data privacy and protection policies as part of the process.
 Enterprises must be very conscious of how and where they collect their data.

 How to eliminate data decay and keep the database relevant?

 There is no single solution for companies to fix the problems of data decay.
 Data maintenance and hygiene is a combination of manual and automated efforts.
 Enterprises must combine human ingenuity with AI and machine learning tools to effectively manage, enrich, and grow their databases.
-Each business has a unique challenge with its database and requires a unique treatment to address it.
+They must harness the expertise of best B2B database service providers to get accurate, clean, and relevant contact data to keep their sales funnel strong.
+Each business encounters unique database challenges and require unique treatment to address them.
 However, there are some of the industry best practices that they can implement to reduce the risks of data decay.